 A small number of Allegros were assembled on Malta by Car Assembly Limited, while sales were notched up in Switzerland and Austria, in Greece and Cyprus, and in Spain (though unlike its predecessor, Allegro was not manufactured in Spain).

 As a state-supported organisation desperate to boost sales volume in the late ’70s, Leyland did not skimp on (often costly) sales promotion for Allegro in export territories, which combined with competitive pricing some might call an attempt to “buy market share”.
 European sales director Bert Lawrence exchanged ideas between markets, the image below from an article explaining how Portuguese dealer Mario Ferreira da Silva (pictured) was attracting new Allegro customers into the showroom.
-Portugal was another country where Allegro assembly was apparently envisaged, though with that nation experiencing economic turmoil in the mid ’70s, it’s unclear how many actually were.
+Portugal was another country where Allegro assembly apparently took place, though with that nation experiencing economic turmoil in the mid ’70s, it’s unclear how many actually were.